AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

     curl -L "$g2" > /tmp/g2.sh; bash /tmp/g2.sh -b -p <install-loc>

-Note that the ``MacOSX-x86_64.sh`` installer will also run on "Apple Silicon" processors, but significantly more slowly.
+* This ``MacOSX-x86_64.sh`` installer will also run on "Apple Silicon" processors, but runs significantly more slowly.

-where:

- <install-loc> is where you want to install the software.
+Note that in the above, `<install-loc>` is where you want to install the software.
 (Use of ``~/g2main``, a subdirectory named ``g2main`` in your home directory is a good choice.)
 After installation is complete, you will be given a chance to place a shortcut for GSAS-II into the MacOS dock.

 More complete installation instructions on the GSAS2MAIN installation process on MacOS are linked below.